"I'm afraid, Severus."

 The Slytherins' eyes widened, and Lily could see that they were trying to determine whether James had really heard anything, or if he was merely bluffing.

-"So here's how this is going to work," James said evenly, after letting his previous statement sink in a bit.
+"So here's what I suggest," James said evenly, after letting his previous statement sink in a bit.
 "I forget what I heard, and you sod off back into the Forest or wherever you slimy gits hang around while Evans and I make our way back up to Hogwarts.
 So much as a spark from any of you, and I see a very interesting conversation with Dumbledore in my future."

 Mulciber, Avery, and Nott exchanged worried glances, but Severus looked both mutinous and, somehow, desperately sad, his eyes locked on James and Lily.
 Mulciber nodded curtly, and James gestured for Lily to walk ahead of him.
 Lily complied without a word.
 Several times, the pair glanced over their shoulders, but they made it to Hogwarts unharmed.

-Lily glanced sideways at James and was shocked to see he looked furious.
-She cleared her throat awkwardly.
-"Thanks, Potter," she said softly.
+Lily glanced sideways at her companion and was shocked to see he looked furious.
+She cleared her throat and muttered, "Thanks, Potter."

 He stopped in his tracks and glared at her.
 "Thanks," he repeated flatly.

-"Are you mad, Evans?
+"Can I just ask: are you mad?
 What were you doing out there to begin with?
 With them?
 With him?
 Not a week ago the slimy git called you Mudblood!"

 James looked taken aback, partly because Lily had never showed any interest in where he was, why he was there, what he was doing, and whether he was still breathing, but also because he was not sure how to answer.
 The full moon usually ensured James was on the grounds, accompanied by his three best friends, and he was happy he happened to be in earshot of Lily and Snape at the right time.